DawnbrandBots/deck-transfer-for-master-duel/README.md

 Follow the instructions to create or log in with your Konami ID.
 Your Konami ID must be associated with a Card Game ID.

+After data transfer is set up, the card database button in the top-right of the deck screen should show the decks from your official database account.
+Furthermore, you should see the export button become available when you view your decks.
-After data transfer is set up, make sure you can log into [Konami's official card database](https://www.db.yugioh-card.com/yugiohdb/?request_locale=en) and access "My Deck" on the website.
+Make sure you can log into [Konami's official card database](https://www.db.yugioh-card.com/yugiohdb/?request_locale=en) and access "My Deck" on the website.

 If your Konami ID does not have a Card Game ID, you can try logging into your Konami ID in Neuron.